 The railroad company is often responsible for these accidents because of the railroad’s failure to properly maintain the tracks or provide adequate warning of an approaching train.
 In many rural areas, railroads have not installed gates or warning lights and have failed to cut vegetation that blocks a driver’s view of potential oncoming trains.

 Litigating against railroad companies can be very complex because of the many regulations that govern their operations and maintenance.
 RPWB railroad accident attorneys have experience handling railroad crossing accident and train derailment cases.
-In 2005, RPWB was appointed co-lead counsel in the consolidated cases arising from the Graniteville, South Carolina train derailment and chemical spill.
+Our firm is perhaps best known for being appointed co-lead counsel in the consolidated cases arising from the Graniteville, South Carolina train derailment and chemical spill.